dcnhn/udacity-sdce-fusion-starter/Final_WriteUp.md

 To find a pair of measurement and track, the following logic was used:
 1. Find the element *a* with the __minimum__ Mahalanobis distance in __A__
-    a.
-The row of the element represents the track
+    * The row of the element represents the track
-    b.
-The column of the element represents the corresponding measurement
+    * The column of the element represents the corresponding measurement
 2. Remove both the row and column containing *a* from __A__.
 3. Repeat until no entries in __A__ are left.